 Maintained by Allen Rostron and Nancy Levit, this publication provides "information about submitting articles to law reviews and journals, including the methods for submitting an article, any special formatting requirements, how to contact them to request an expedited review, and how to contact them to withdraw an article from consideration."
 It focuses on general rather than specialty journals.

 Maintained by Michael Goodyear, this publication "contains charts with information about submitting articles to specialty (non-flagship) law journals at ABA-accredited law schools in the United States, including links to the journal's page, the accepted methods for submitting an article, special formatting or length requirements, whether the journal accepts outside student submissions, and whether the journal offers any non-traditional publishing options."

 The more widely available a source is, the greater the likelihood it will be read and cited.
-As a result, you may want to investigate where a specific publication is indexed or accessible in full-text.
+As a result, you may want to investigate the availability of indexing or full text access for a specific publication.
 Suggested resources to check include: